asony03/Git-Bot/documents/bot.md

  - Find the repository, create an issue and validate label are generated
  - Find the repository, Comment on an issue and validate the comment is posted on slack for Toxic Comment
- - Find the repository, Comment on an issue and validate the comment is not posted on slack for Non - Toxic Comment (This test case is expected to fail as we have not implemented the ML service to get the toxicity.
-The mocking service will treat the comment as toxic for Integrations.)
+ - Find the repository, Comment on an issue and validate the comment is not posted on slack for Non - Toxic Comment (<em>This test case is expected to fail as we have not implemented the ML service to get the toxicity.
+The mocking service will treat the comment as toxic for Integrations.</em>)
  - Find the repository, create a branch , add a file and create pull request.
 Validate pull request labels are generated
  - Find the repository, open the created branch, comment on the pull request and Validate the cooment is classified and posted on slack